 Students who successfully complete this minor will graduate with a sound understanding of how the labour market functions, how to interact with this market and ultimately, develop and use their own personal brand to gain employment in the increasingly competitive world of work.

-- To complete a Minor sequence in Philosophy select four (4) units from below
+- To complete a Minor sequence in Professional Experience and Practice select four (4) units from below

 Complete 1 unit from level 1, selected from: